Bagi12/Bagi12/README.md

 <h1 align="center">Hi 👋, I'm Batuhan Ayyıldız</h1>
-<h3 align="center">Self-Learner in software design and data science .
+<h3 align="center">Self-Learner in software design .
 Good observer and practitioner.
 Hardworking and willing to work in groups.
 Good at adapting to work with new co-workers.
 Open to learn new topics.</h3>

-- 🌱 I’m currently learning **Image Processing and Signal Analyses**
+- 🌱 I’m currently learning **Java Spring**

 <h3 align="left">Connect with me:</h3>
 <p align="left">